Creating a Website

 quarto preview

 This should create a new tab in your default browser application that shows a living version of what your website will look like after GitHub starts hosting it.
-The preview will keep going until you manually stop it (from the Terminal pane in RStudio) so feel free to make tweaks to either _quarto.yml or index.qmd while the preview is running.
+The preview will keep going until you manually stop it (from the Terminal pane with the Ctrl + C keyboard shortcut) so feel free to make tweaks to either _quarto.yml or index.qmd while the preview is running.
 The preview will update a few moments after you save your edits to either of those files.

 Once you’re happy with the preview, it’s a good call to completely render the website just to make sure all of your most recent edits are reflected.
 You can do this with the following command line code.